 8. Interview training candidates

-Key Question: Is the trainer capable of helping me and my team understand ITIL?
+Key Question: Is the trainer capable of helping me and my team understand and apply the topic?

 There’s no substitute for actually talking with a trainer before selecting them.
 Use this article and your own experience to get an idea if they are a good fit.
 Don’t be bashful about asking tough questions.
 Training isn’t cheap, and it’s important, so do your homework.